AaltoDictionaryofML/AaltoDictionaryofML.github.io/README.md

 ## 🏛 License

 This repository is released under the **Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)**.
 This means you are free to use, share, and adapt the content, provided that you give appropriate credit and distribute any derivative work under the same license.

+## Acknowledgment 🙌

+Our work is supported by the Research Council of Finland (under grants 363624, 349966), by the Jane and Aatos Erkko Foundation (under grant A835), and by Business Finland within the co-research project **FORWARD-LOOKING AI GOVERNANCE IN BANKING AND INSURANCE (FLAIG)**.

+We sincerely acknowledge their support in making this course possible. 🎓✨

 ---